giovannicalo/brackets-coffeescript/readme.md

 4. In Brackets, `Debug > Reload With Extensions` or `F5`

 ## Known Issues
-* String interpolation isn't colored as it should be.
 * Multiline regular expressions aren't recognized yet.
 * Subsequent division operators on the same line are incorrectly recognized as regular expressions.
 * All variables assignments are recognized as definitions.